notcutty/SprintBot/README.md

 ### cancel sprint
 Cancels a sprint that has been scheduled, but hasn't started yet.
 Note that sprints that have already started can't be canceled, and that only the user who scheduled a sprint or a moderator of a channel can cancel sprints.

+# Running Your Own Instance

+You can run your own instance of SprintBot.
+A minimum of Python 3.6, SQLAlchemy 1.3, and the latest version of discord.py are required.
+You can install prerequisites with pip: pip install sqlalchemy pip install discord.py

+After that, you will need to establish a SprintBot on the Discord Developer Portal and save the client token in a file called sprintbot_client_token.py. client_token = '(your client token here)'

+For security purposes, it is advised that you do not share your client token publicly.

 # Contributions

 Pull requests are alweays welcome.
 Feel free to add issues on the issue tracker as well.
 If you're not a programmer, you can still contribute by joining the official SprintBot development Discord server to make suggestions or report bugs in the #development channel.